mnstucky/LPT-Test/README.md

    }
    ```
 4. Setup your database connection by setting the required parameters directly in **api.js**.
 See the *Setup MySQL connection* section of api.js.
 For more information, see the [mysql npm documention](https://www.npmjs.com/package/mysql).
+5. Connect to the internet.
+You must be online for the chart library, Google Charts, to load.
-5. Again from the parent directory of your cloned repository, run `npm run start` to start the server, and then navigate in a browser to http://localhost:3000.
+6. Again from the parent directory of your cloned repository, run `npm run start` to start the server, and then navigate in a browser to http://localhost:3000.
-6. To view unit/integration test results, run `npm run test`.
+7. To view unit/integration test results, run `npm run test`.
-7. To run a development server that will refresh if your source code changes, run `npm run dev`.
+8. To run a development server that will refresh if your source code changes, run `npm run dev`.